ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 **However:** In the development environment, setting up HTTPS for your server is messy.
 If you don't have HTTPS, Chrome and other browsers will discard any cookie with the secure flag set.
 And if the secure flag is not set, browsers won't accept cookies with the domain set, or with SameSite: "None".
 So, in the development environment, SameSite is set to "Lax", and the secure flag and the domain are not set for the cookie.
 Now, if we turn these flags off, the browsers won't accept a cross-site cookie.
 So, we set up the environment so that the browser doesn't know that it is a cross-site connection.
 We'll use the Vite proxy for that in a later lesson.
 Postman has the same limitations as the browsers do as far as what kind of cookie can be set without HTTPS.
 But because Postman is not a browser, it doesn't know if a cookie is a cross-site cookie.
 So that works too.

 At logon time, the logon route handler calls passport.authenticate to get the middleware function for the "local" strategy.
 It then calls that middleware, and provides a callback.
 In the code above, that callback is wrapped in a promise.
-This is not really necessary -- we could do subsequent processing in the callback itself.
+This is one of two styles for handling callbacks.
 When the passport middleware function does the callback, it might return an error, for example if the database is down.
 We have to call either resolve() or reject(), else the promise is never resolved and the server hangs.
 So we call reject() for the error case.
-Important! **We must catch this error, and call next(err).**  If the error is thrown from a callback, that would crash the server.
-Your error handler will not catch the error because it happens in a callback.
-Instead, we call next(err).
-This calls the error handler.
+The reject causes an error to be thrown and the await to complete.
+We do not have to catch this error, because it doesn't happen inside callback.
+The error handler will catch it.

-The use of the promise above is just for illustration.
-We can make this code cleaner as follows:
+Style two for handling the callback is as follows:

 ```js
 const logonRouteHandler = async (req, res, next) => {